ngobibibnbe/anomaly-detection-in-data-stream/README.md

 # Benchmarking data stream outlier detection methods

 ### Main Contributions
 Data stream datasets have characteristics depending on the underlying domain and context.
-From their proximity to time series (mmmmmmmmmm citer le papier), we can characterize a data stream by the presence of  seasonality, trend, and cycle; due to the way data are arriving, we can add concept drift which is a non-negligible phenomenon which currently occurs in data stream context.
+From their proximity to time series, we can characterize a data stream by the presence of  seasonality, trend, and cycle; due to the way data are arriving, we can add concept drift which is a non-negligible phenomenon which currently occurs in data stream context.

 This work: